markdawson/sales-dashboard-example/unmanged_table_with_the_orm.md

 </html>
 ```

 Great!
-Now if we run our app, we can see the data appear in an html table like this:
+Now if we run our app, we can see the data appear in an HTML table like this:

 ![Sales Dashboard Table](sales_dashboard_table.png "Sales Dashboard Table")